SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 These resin fillings restore decayed teeth and make worn teeth stronger.
 They bond directly to the tooth structure.
 And this bond helps preserve enamel and protect your existing teeth.

-They also lower the risk of early gum disease like gingivitis.
-In turn, they help prevent future tooth loss.
-Lastly, white fillings protect your teeth and blend in with your smile.
+They also lower the risk of early gum irritation.
+That protection supports healthier gums and helps you avoid future tooth loss.
+Indeed, white fillings protect your teeth and blend in with your smile.

 Other Dental Filling Materials